MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring-managed-identity.md

   Click **Set Admin** and specify an account.
 Save changes.

   Grant permissions for the SQL Managed Instance to access Microsoft Entra ID.

-  > [!WARNING]
-  > You need to be a Company Administrator or Global Administrator to Grant Read permission to the principal that represents SQL Managed Instance identity.
+For more details, check the [Grant Directory Readers permissions](/azure/azure-sql/database/authentication-azure-ad-only-authentication-create-server?#grant-directory-readers-permissions)

 - **SQL Credentials**.
 Create a new Run As Account by selecting **New** and specifying an account name and connection credentials to access the managed instance.